OmegaSquad82/concourse-k0sctl/README.md

 that contains a password to safely store the backups.
 An existing `backup` branch will be overwritten on subsequent builds.

+![the init Job created a branch with an encrypted password][image-job-init]

 #### install

 This Job calls `k0sctl apply` with configuration from the `config` repository